dojo/docs/dijit/Dialog.rst

    });
  </script>

 After creating a Dialog, the Dialog (and the underlay) moves itself right behind the <body> element within the DOM, so it can overlay the entire webpage.
 With this move no other elements parent the Dialog.domNode.
-Therefore you have to add a ``class="claro"`` attribute (or some other applicable `theme name <dijit/themes>`_) to your <body> tag, in order to show the Dialog with the right styles:
+Therefore you have to add a ``class="claro"`` attribute (or some other applicable :ref:`theme name <dijit/themes>`) to your <body> tag, in order to show the Dialog with the right styles:

 .. code-block :: html